pfsense/docs/source/releases/2-5-0-new-features-and-changes.rst

 * Fixed DHCP leases hostname parsing problems which prevented some hostnames from being displayed in the GUI `#3500 <https://redmine.pfsense.org/issues/3500>`__
 * Added OMAPI settings to the DHCP Server `#7304 <https://redmine.pfsense.org/issues/7304>`__
 * Added options to disable pushing IPv6 DNS servers to clients via DHCP6 `#9302 <https://redmine.pfsense.org/issues/9302>`__
+* Fixed DHCPv6 domain search list `#10200 <https://redmine.pfsense.org/issues/10200>`__
+* Increased number of NTP servers sent via DHCP to 3 `#9661 <https://redmine.pfsense.org/issues/9661>`__
+* Added an option to prevent known DHCP clients from obtaining addresses on any interface (e.g. known clients may only obtain an address from the interface where the entry is defined) `#1605 <https://redmine.pfsense.org/issues/1605>`__
+* Added count of static mappings to list when editing DHCP settings for an interface `#9282 <https://redmine.pfsense.org/issues/9282>`__
+* Fixed validation to allow omission of DHCPv6 range for use with stateless DHCP `#9596 <https://redmine.pfsense.org/issues/9596>`__
+* Fixed handling of client identifiers on static mappings containing double quotes `#10295 <https://redmine.pfsense.org/issues/10295>`__

 Diagnostics
 -----------